 After the completion of two semesters, a graduate may exit with a diploma.
 Jobs in turbine construction, maintenance and troubleshooting will be available.
-The optional second year of the program will give graduates experience in areas like PLCs, fiber options, SCADA, electronics and more, and will include an internship.
+The optional second year of the program will give graduates experience in areas like PLCs, fiber optics, SCADA, electronics and more.
 A graduate of the two-year AAS option will find employment opportunities in areas like power distribution, controls and other areas that move the power through the grid.